Skip to main content

 Facts about Initiative 2066 for PSE natural gas customers

 There has been a lot of misinformation about natural gas since utility planning legislation was passed last spring by Washington state lawmakers.
-PSE wants our customers to have the facts about how Initiative 2066 and last spring’s legislation impacts their natural gas service.
+PSE wants our customers to have the facts about how Initiative 2066 and the recently passed legislation impacts their natural gas service.

 Initiative 2066 facts

 • Initiative 2066 does not change PSE’s existing obligation to serve any customer who wants natural gas.
-Specifically, there is no ban on natural gas.
+Specifically, there is no ban on natural gas and customers are not being forced to electrify.
+Customers retain the choice to continue using natural gas if they are currently doing so, and customers building new homes will still be allowed to choose between electricity and natural gas.

 • Initiative 2066 has no direct impact on customer rates.
 PSE customers concerned about bill impacts should understand that PSE’s rates are set by the Washington State Utilities and Transportation Commission (UTC) as part of a separate process.
 The legislation passed this spring—House Bill 1589—did not change that either.